 The key to a successful debut is planning.
 With these simple but key resource tips, you’ll be able to communicate your vision successfully and achieve far beyond what most first-time directors do.

 You might be surprised, after you’ve gone through full preparations your vision may end up in a place far beyond what you’d originally dreamt up – in the best of ways :)

 Are you thinking about taking the leap??
-The Camera Blocking and Staging Masterclass will set you miles ahead of your ‘experienced peers’.
-Be a fly on the wall as we prepare for and shoot complicated scenes, explaining over 2 dozen advanced techniques.
+The Camera Blocking and Staging Masterclass will provide you with an all-inclusive understanding of camera work so that blocking and preparing for even the most complicated scene will come as second nature..
+Be a fly on the wall as we take you through over 2 dozen advanced techniques.
 You will learn everything you need to know in order to take your skills to the highest level and approach your first film with utmost confidence.